House Ailurus

 • The laws of physics are subject to influence by Literomancy.
 Through storytelling power, the laws of momentum and gravity may be optional, larger creatures exist than ought to be anatomically possible in Earth gravity, and death (for a Tome Knight anyway) is rarely permanent.

 • Anachronisms are common.
-Because it is storytelling power that governs the effectiveness of magic, fighting arts, or weaponry, it is perfectly reasonable for someone wielding a mace to face off with someone firing off a bazooka, and expect to have a reasonable chance of winning.
-Dinosaurs exist simultaneously with super-advanced human technology.
+Because it is storytelling power that governs the effectiveness of magic, fighting arts, or weaponry, it is perfectly reasonable for a Literomancer wielding a mace to face off with someone firing off a bazooka, and expect to have a reasonable chance of winning.
+Dinosaurs exist simultaneously with super-advanced Human technology.

 • Climate